Essay Writing Tips to Help You Excel in English

 Structuring your essay

-An essay consists of an introduction, a main body made up of several paragraphs and a conclusion.
+An essay has a specific structure, consisting of an introduction, a main body made up of several paragraphs and a conclusion.
 It’s helpful to think of your introduction as a plan for your essay.
 Your thesis statement can be used as the first sentence as it clearly states your approach and demonstrates you’ve understood the question.

 Your main body for this essay topic would consist of separate paragraphs on each technique you’ve identified, with evidence to support your claims.
 It’s important to back up your thesis with direct quotes from the text.
 Choose the strongest one or two examples to support each statement.